Art & Design

 Thanks to the "lex Netflix," does Switzerland's cultural uniqueness shine better?

 Certainly.
 Even before this law existed, I had the opportunity to produce a series offered on Netflix called "Neumatt," a Swiss German dialect series discussing the agricultural crisis.
 Today, Switzerland can compete in its ability to create films.
 In 20 years, the industry has become highly professionalized.
-We can produce significant projects like the "Winter Palace" series, where we shoot for 70 days with two parallel teams; we must deliver it in record time as it will be aired at the end of 2024.
+We can produce significant projects like the "Winter Palace" series, where we shot for 70 days with two parallel teams; we succeeded in delivering it in record time as it will be aired from December 26.
 We hope the series finds its audience, determining the possibility of a second season.

 When will you know?

-The series will first be exclusively aired on Swiss television for six weeks and then on Netflix.
+The series will first be exclusively aired on Play RTS app and RTS 1 for seven weeks and then on Netflix.
 Since the platform never discloses its figures, success in Switzerland will be crucial for a second season.
 Netflix likely won't wait for its channel's broadcast to make a decision.

 Speaking of figures, only RTS has disclosed funding figures, amounting to 7 million.
 Can other figures be revealed?